How do I get a library card?

 If you have an email address on file with us, you can reset your own PIN.

 Don't have an email address on file with us?
 No problem!
-Visit any RPL location or any other Saskatchewan public library and speak to a staff member who will be happy to assist you.
-Be sure to bring your library card or other identification to help us protect the security of your account.
+Contact us via any of the methods listed on this page and we will be happy to assist you!
+Please have your library card and identification nearby as we will ask you verification questions to protect the security of your account.

 Why can’t I see what number I am in the hold queue?